Keeping Track of Your Homeschool

 Keeping Track of Time, Week by Week

-Many homeschoolers have a relaxed approach to when things get done and don’t worry about staying on a particular timeline.
-Others have a lot of structure, making sure that each day’s and week’s assignments are done in order and on time.
-If you fall into either of those categories and it’s working well for your family, keep at it.
+Many homeschoolers have a relaxed approach about when things get done and don’t worry about staying on a particular timeline.
+Others like a lot of structure, making sure that each day’s and week’s assignments are done in order and on time.
+If you fall into either of those categories, and it’s working well for your family, keep at it.
 If, however, you fall somewhere in the middle, you’ll need figure out how to pace yourself so you don’t end up too far ahead or behind.

 This approach provides enough structure that we all finish the year when we want to, but still allows freedom for each child to pace the daily work as desired.

-Whatever it is that you need to keep better track of—pages, kids, or time—just keep experimenting with these ideas until you find what works well for your family.
+Whatever you need to keep better track of—pages, kids, time—keep experimenting until you find what works for your family.

 Simplify your homeschool and streamline record keeping.
 Try three weeks of any Sonlight Instructor's Guide for free.
 Click here to get one for any level, preschool through twelfth grade.